viamrobotics/docs/docs/tutorials/projects/robot-babysitter.md

 ![The image stream of a Macbook webcam in the Viam app control tab.
 A small wooden toy is shown on screen.](../../img/robot-babysitter/export-screenshot.png)

 Now, click on **Export Screenshot** to take pictures of the toys you want the robot to be able to recognize and differentiate between.

 You are going to use these pictures to train your machine learning model so that when your webcam "sees" (captures image data containing) that toy, the robot knows to play a particular song through its computer's speakers.

-My kids like playing with brightly colored puzzle pieces, which come in different shapes.
+My kids like playing with brightly colored puzzle pieces, which come in different shape and color combinations.
-I decided to filter by shape rather than color, but you can filter your objects as you choose.
+Tess decided to tag by shape, but you can filter your objects as you choose.
 Capture pictures of the different shapes.
 Use a consistent background.
-Try to get at least 50 images of each object, in my case, each puzzle piece.
+Try to get at least 50 images of each object, like each puzzle piece.

 ### Tag data

 Add tags for each of the puzzle pieces.
-I used “octagon”, “circle”, “triangle”, “oval”, “rectangle”, “pentagon”, “diamond”, and “square”.
-I tagged 50 images for each shape.
+Tess used “octagon”, “circle”, “triangle”, “oval”, “rectangle”, “pentagon”, “diamond”, and “square”.
+They recommend tagging at least 50 images for each shape.

 <!-- TODO: more info here. config ui. -->